awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

   For more information about OS updates, see [Applying Updates for a DB Instance](USER_UpgradeDBInstance.Maintenance.md#USER_UpgradeDBInstance.OSUpgrades)\.
 +  Database Engine Upgrades – When Amazon RDS supports a new version of a database engine, you can upgrade your DB instances to the new version\.
 There are two kinds of upgrades: major version upgrades and minor version upgrades\.
 Amazon RDS supports both major and minor version upgrades for PostgreSQL DB instances\.

-  For more information about PostgreSQL DB engine upgrades, see [Upgrading the PostgreSQL DB Engine](USER_UpgradeDBInstance.PostgreSQL.md)\.
+  For more information about PostgreSQL DB engine upgrades, see [Upgrading the PostgreSQL DB Engine for Amazon RDS](USER_UpgradeDBInstance.PostgreSQL.md)\.

 #### Using SSL with a PostgreSQL DB Instance<a name="PostgreSQL.Concepts.General.SSL"></a>